Documentary short in post-production, release in FALL 2019

 In 1939 at age two Georgina Sappier-Richardson was removed from her home and Passamaquoddy community in downeast Maine by child protection services.
 She spent the next 16 years in 4 different foster homes.
 Terror and abuse followed, and she never saw her parents again.
 Georgina is just one of hundreds of thousands of Indigenous children with similar stories.

-Georgina (working title) follows this Passamaquoddy elder from Motahkomikuk as she tries to fill in the blurry outlines of her identity.
+Dear Georgina follows this Passamaquoddy elder from Motahkomikuk as she tries to fill in the blurry outlines of her identity.
 Now a grandmother and summer visitor to her home community, Georgina attempts to re-integrate.

 She remembers, “When I was 30 years old and I went back to the reservation this Indian lady told me, ‘You look exactly like your mother as a young person.’
 So that made me feel special, made me feel real.”